edwinbosire/Habari/README.md

 A news reader for wordpress site, or any service that can spit out some proper json

+The project is currently using [TechWeez](http://www.techweez.com/) a Kenyan tech scene for content.

 This project was started a while a go, it was for a Kenyan news services, then it changed to a generic news reader.
 It no longer serves my purpose and is not freely available to any budding developers.

 The project has been renamed **Windmil**, therefore any references to the original project name - **Habari** should be ignored.